The year that takes you past the edge of what striving can give. One teacher, one year, walked privately. By application only.

 Either I propose a conversation, or I tell you honestly that the work is not the right fit at this moment, with whatever reflection might be useful to you regardless.
 There is no automated system, no funnel, no follow-up sequence.

 Sixty to ninety minutes.
 We are both feeling whether the work is right.
 This is not a sales call.
 It is the first piece of work itself.
-The investment number is discussed during this conversation, in context.
+Extensions, structure, and dates are discussed openly.

 You are sent the paperwork, the welcome materials, and the first session is scheduled.
-The cohort is introduced as it forms over the spots remaining in that year.
 The work begins immediately.